|Visual Language Research Corpus (VLRC)

 The Visual Language Research Corpus (VLRC) is a database of coded comics (and, potentially, other visual media) used to investigate the structures in visual languages of the world.
 This research follows individual corpus studies on select fields of visual language structure.
 In 2013, we began a larger ongoing effort to design a growing database aimed at providing a resource for our own studies and other researchers.

-At present, the VLRC is made up of 20,000 coded panels from roughly 200 comics from several places (America, France, Germany, Hong Kong, Japan, Korea), different time periods (1940-present), and various genres.
+At present, the VLRC is made up of 35,000 coded panels from roughly 300 comics from several places (America, Belgium, France, Germany, Hong Kong, Japan, Korea, The Netherlands, Sweden), different time periods (1940-present), and various genres.
 It includes coding of panel framing, semantic relations between panels, external compositional structure (page layout), multimodality, and a variety of other structures of visual languages.

 It is our intention to make the VLRC accessible to other researchers at this web-address via a searchable interface.
 Design and testing of this database is currently underway, along with documentation.